Back to Living Real Change

 What is anxiety?

-“Anxiety is an uncomfortable mental-emotional state about the future,” says Buttimer.
+“Anxiety is an uncomfortable mental-emotional state about the future,” Buttimer says.
 “We want predictability and control over what’s going to happen in the future; anxiety focuses excessively on the ‘what-ifs.’”

 “Anxiety becomes over the top when you are debilitated by it and are so caught up in the future that you can’t pay attention to the present moment,” he says.